 - Mumps is a contagious viral disease that targets the salivary glands below the ears.

-- It is spread through the fluids in the mouth, nose, and throat of an infected child when they cough, sneeze or talk.
+- It is spread through the fluids in the mouth, nose, and throat of an infected child when he coughs, sneezes, or talks.

 - Mumps can be prevented with the MMR vaccine that also prevents measles and rubella.
 It provides 95% immunity.

-- The most common symptoms include swelling of the jaw as well as pain with difficulty in swallowing, talking, and chewing.
+- The most common symptoms include swelling of the jaw as well as pain and difficulty in swallowing, talking, and chewing.